triciasawyer/Reading-notes-301/class-03.md

 **In the video, what is the first step that the developer does to pass functions between components?**

 **In your own words, what does the increment function do?**
+The increment function takes a variable and changes its value, and also returns this value.

 **How can you pass a method from a parent component into a child component?**
+You can use props to transfer the data.
+The Child will access the data in the props.
+An example like this where you want to transfer a message from Parent to Child.
+The Parent pass the data in message, and the Child got the data in props.

 **How does the child component invoke a method that was passed to it from a parent component?**
+You pass the function reference to the child component as a prop.
+Then you can call that parent's function from the child component like props, parentMethodName().

+## Things I want to know more about